 Rosalind Ventris (viola) leads an international career as a soloist and chamber musician.
 Her former teachers include David Takeno, Kim Kashkashian and Miguel da Silva, and she participated in masterclasses with Tabea Zimmermann, Nobuko Imai, Menahem Pressler, Steven Isserlis, Thomas Riebl and Gabor Takács-Nagy.
 She studied at Cambridge University, where she won all the available prizes for musical performance, and the Guildhall School of Music & Drama.
 At the Guildhall she won the Max and Peggy Morgan Prize and later became a Fellow.

 Her career was launched as the youngest prizewinner at the Lionel Tertis Viola competition, aged seventeen.
 As a recitalist, she has appeared at the Royal Festival Hall, Flagey, Purcell Room, Wigmore Hall, Slovak Philharmonic and Concertgebouw.
 As soloist, she has performed with the European Union Chamber Orchestra, Sinfonia Cymru, l’Orchestre Royal de Chambre de Wallonie, and the Belgian National Orchestra.
 A keen chamber musician, Rosalind has collaborated with Mitsuko Uchida at Marlboro Festival, Tabea Zimmermann, Garth Knox, and Thomas Hoppe at Wigmore Hall, the Arcanto Quartett at the Beethovenhaus in Bonn, and Gerhard Schultz at the Salzburg Festival.
-Future performances include a solo appearance with the Academy of St Martin in the Fields at the St. Alban’s International Organ Festival, a solo recital at the BOZAR, and concerts at the Cheltenham Festival (with the Kaleidoscope Chamber Collective), Ryedale Festival, Lake District Summer Music, and Sion Festival, and performing with the Aronowitz Ensemble and London Symphony Orchestra (guest co-principal viola).
+Future performances include a solo appearance with the Academy of St Martin in the Fields at the St. Alban’s International Organ Festival, a solo recital at the BOZAR, and concerts at the Cheltenham Festival (with the Kaleidoscope Chamber Collective), Lake District Summer Music, Sion Festival, return appearances at the Ryedale Festival, and performing with the Aronowitz Ensemble and London Symphony Orchestra (guest co-principal viola).

 Rosalind is a member of the flute-viola-harp ensemble Trio Anima.
 She has frequently performed as a guest player in the Aronowitz Ensemble, and regularly attends IMS Prussia Cove Open Chamber Music.
 Further highlights from the past season include performances at the BOZAR, Flagey, Auditorium du Louvre, Het Concertgebouw (broadcast live on Dutch Radio), Aldeburgh Festival, Bridgewater Hall, Kings Place, Ryedale Festival, Champs Hill, Machynlleth Festival and the Båstad Chamber Music Festival.
 Rosalind has been guest principal viola of the European Union Chamber Orchestra (aged 19), Amsterdam Sinfonietta and the Australian Chamber Orchestra.
 She has held residencies at the Banff Centre in Canada, the Queen Elisabeth Music Chapel in Belgium and at Snape Maltings.